Henry Bartle Frere: Outbreak of the Basotho Gun War

 Basutoland, home of the Basotho people, had been under the nominal control of the Cape Colony since 1872.
 However the Cape government had allowed the Basotho leadership to keep much of their traditional authority and independence.
 As allies and trading partners of the Cape, the Basotho were also well-equipped with firearms.

 Frere pushed "The Peace Protection Act" (1879), during the Xhosa Wars, and decreed that all those of African descent had to be disarmed.
-The Basuto Gun War (1880) followed, as the Basothos rebelled at what they saw as a racist and high-handed ruling.
+The Basuto Gun War (1880) followed, as the Basotho rebelled at what they saw as a racist and high-handed ruling.
 Premier John Gordon Sprigg's unpopular attempt to enforce this disarmament of the Basotho was aggravated by his setting aside of Basotho land for white settlement.

 The resulting war led to British defeats such as that at Qalabani, and ended in 1881 with a stalemate and a treaty that favoured the Basotho.
 The rebellion is a primary reason why Lesotho is now an independent country and not part of surrounding South Africa.
 At the same time as the Basuto Gun War broke out, unrest flared up once again among the Xhosa of the Transkei.